Selecting a Marine Stereo

 Do you want a receiver that will fit into a standard DIN-sized opening?
 The US standard size is 2" tall and 7" wide, and most of our assortment fits that cutout, so your new stereo should fit without the need for a Sawzall to modify your dashboard.
 Some radios are built to the double DIN measurements of 4" height and 7" width.
 Others are oversized in the vertical dimension.
 Security features like detachable faceplates help protect your stereo from theft.

-A remote server, like the Lowrance SonicHub2, shown in the NMEA 2000 diagram below, does away with the traditional stereo head unit.
+A remote server does away with the traditional stereo head unit.
 It's controlled remotely through one or more of your networked multi-function displays.

 Would you like to connect your iPhone, Android or iPod?
 Features to look for include support for Pandora® or Spotify Internet radio, integration of smartphone apps with iPhones® and Android phones, jacks or adapters for connecting your iPod, SD card slots and Bluetooth support.
 Connecting your smartphone to your boat’s stereo using Bluetooth opens up an unlimited selection of tunes from the Internet.